-Traditional Owners are members of the Council, but in order to achieve its mission, it will also be working with other Elders and communities to protect the River and its heritage.
+In order to achieve its mission, the Birrarung Council will be working with Elders and communities to protect the River and its heritage.
 Other important stakeholders are Government departments and public entities and statutory authorities, as well as Local Government Authorities through which the Yarra flows in its course from source to sea.

 - Click here to read the Birrarung Council public submission on the North East Link Project Environment Effects Statement (PDF, 104.9 KB).

-- Click here to read the Birrarung Council public submission on the Draft Yarra River - Bulleen Precinct Land Use Framework Plan (PDF, 108.1 KB).
+- Click here to read the Birrarung Council public submission on the Draft Yarra River - Bulleen Precinct Land Use Framework Plan (PDF, 1.2 MB).

-In the coming year, the Council will continue to provide advice to the Minister on protection and improvement of the Yarra.
+In the coming year, the Council will continue to provide advice to the Minister for Water on protection and improvement of the Yarra.

 When a Yarra Strategic Plan comes into operation, the Birrarung Council will report annually on the implementation of the plan by these organisations.
 This report will be tabled by the Minister for Water in the Parliament of Victoria.

-In addition to these statutory responsibilities, it will provide advice on projects or policies that have a bearing on the river, such as the draft Yarra River - Bulleen Precinct Land Use Framework Plan.
+In addition to these statutory responsibilities, it will provide advice and advocacy on projects or policies that have a bearing on the River.